TCN Set to Site $200m Power Transmission Project in Ogun

 He said his administration is interested in securing a working partnership with the country’s government and investors, especially, in the area of agriculture and agro-allied industries.

-The governor stated these while playing host to a team, led by the Indonesian Ambassador to Nigeria, Mr. Harry Purwanto, when they paid a courtesy visit on the governor yesterday.
+The governor stated these while playing host to a team, led by the Indonesian Ambassador to Nigeria, His Excellency, Harry Purwanto, when they paid a courtesy visit on the governor yesterday.

-The envoy said a good number of Indonesian investors are interested in doing business in Nigeria and they have found the state to be a strategic and suitable destination for their investment.
+The envoy said a good number of Indonesian investors are interested in doing business in Nigeria and they have found Ogun State to be a strategic and suitable destination for their investment.

-Purwanto said Indonesia is taking full advantage of the friendly investment atmosphere in the state.
+Purwanto said Indonesia is taking full advantage of the friendly investment atmosphere in Ogun State.